swistakm/graceful/README.md

 # graceful
-`graceful` is documentation centered falcon REST toolkit.
-It is highly inspired by [Django REST framework](http://www.django-rest-framework.org/) - mostly by how object serialization is done but more emphasis here is put on API to being self-descriptive.
+`graceful` is elegant Python REST toolkit built on top of [falcon](http://github.com/falconry/falcon).
+It is highly inspired by [Django REST framework](http://www.django-rest-framework.org/) - mostly by how object serialization is done but more emphasis here is put on API to be self-descriptive.

 Features: